 Documents needed to enter Mozambique:

-• Valid Passport (SA residents do not require visas.
-All other nationalities require visas)
+• Valid passport: Valid for at least 6 months after your date of return.
+(SA Residents do not require visas.
+All other nationalities requires visas.)

 Traveller's allowances: (per person, 30 day period)